Pepper Spray- How to Choose it and How to Use it

 Wasp and Hornet Spray is not an acceptable substitute for OC.
 Yes, the stream travels a long way, but most attacks don't happen from 30 feet away.
 A good stream formulation OC (like the Sabre Red Crossfire) will reach almost 20 feet.
 If you need more distance, upgrade to one of the fire extinguisher-sized cans.

 We know that OC (and other agents) are reasonably effective and have relatively few long term effects.
-We simply don’t know that about Wasp and Hornet Spray.
-Just because a chemical happens to be a neurotoxin to insects does not mean that it will stop a human’s attack.
-Wasp spray might work well, but it isn’t proven in combat.
-Don’t bet your life on an internet myth.
-Here is one example where wasp spray did not stop a determined home invader.
+We simply don't know that about Wasp and Hornet Spray.
+Just because a chemical happens to be a neurotoxin to insects does not mean that it will stop a human's attack.
+Wasp spray might work well, but I don't know anyone who has actually tested it in combat.
+Don't bet your life on an internet myth.

 STEP 2- CHOOSE THE CANISTER SIZE THAT BEST SUITS YOUR NEEDS

 Chemical deterrent sprays range in size from the ubiquitous 1/2 oz.
 Keychain units to fire extinguisher sized models designed to help police quell riots.
 Each size has its own unique attributes.
 The small keychain-type units are convenient and easy to carry.
 Their downside, however, is that they contain only a small quantity of chemical (usually about five seconds worth) and they only spray a distance of two to five feet.
 If you choose a keychain model, I would recommend that you carry one that is fully encased in plastic and has a simple-to-operate sliding safety.
 This type is much easier to use in a stressful situation than the traditional snap leather holster seen on so many key rings.
 In addition to the poorly-designed holster, older models require a difficult twisting action to disengage the safety before spraying.
 Both of these factors increase the amount of time it takes to bring the spray into action.